 We have put together some information that may prove to be of use if you are facing difficulties in identifying a German expert: http://www.greentalents.de/find-an-expert.php

-When selected as a “Green Talent”, you will be invited to a two-week Science Forum in Germany (expected to take place in October/November 2016).
+When selected as a “Green Talent”, you will be invited to a two-week Science Forum in Germany (which takes place in October 2017).
 This means that the BMBF will cover your travel expenses (to/from Germany and during the trip) as well as your meals and accommodation during the forum.
 Costs for health insurance and visa fees cannot be covered and must be paid by the participants.

 We will cover return flights to Germany and also provide a monthly allowance when you return in 2018 for your Research Stay.
 This allowance is intended to support you during your stay and will be sufficient for accommodation, insurance, food and your daily needs.
 However, it is not intended to support your research.